The Art at the Start project aims to publish high quality research as the project progresses and we will flag up publications here as we go along.

 Outcomes from Create Together parent-infant art therapy

-We published the next stage of our research in the International Journal of Art Therapy, using qualitative and quantitative measures to evaluate the outcomes for parents and their infants from attending art psychotherapy groups .
+We published the next stage of our research in the International Journal of Art Therapy, piloting the use of qualitative and quantitative measures to evaluate the outcomes for parents and their infants from attending the art psychotherapy groups

 Talking About Art

-Holly Rumble explored the impact of Dundee Contemporary Art’s Create Space on family learning.
+PhD student, Holly Rumble, explored the impact of Dundee Contemporary Art’s Create Space on family learning.
 Her 2019 MSc dissertation, Talking About Art, is available as a PDF Talking About Art Full Report

 Integrative Literature Review